ankaAR/bestiario5e/_creatures/silver-dragon-wyrmling.md

 ***Breath Weapons (Recarga 5-6).*** The dragon uses one of the following breath weapons.

 Cold Breath.
 The dragon exhales an icy blast in a 15-foot cone.
-Each creature in that area must make a DC 13 Constitution saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 13 Constitution saving throw, taking 18 (4d8) puntos de daño por frío on a failed save, or half as much damage on a successful one.

 Paralyzing Breath.
 The dragon exhales paralyzing gas in a 15-foot cone.
 Each creature in that area must succeed on a DC 13 Constitution saving throw or be paralizado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.